 For customers running 12c, the latest release of Oracle Forms, there are a couple of options that can be done to run Oracle Forms without the need to use Internet Explorer.
 These are the Forms Standalone Launcher (FSAL) and Java Web Start (JWS).
 These methods allow end-users to either launch Oracle Forms applications using modern web browsers such as Chrome, Edge, and Firefox or launch the applications using a script accessible on the desktop.

-An option that is available to any version of Oracle Forms (6i, 10g, 11g, or 12c) is migration to Oracle Application Express (APEX), which enables you to convert your form into a web-based application supported by all modern web browsers.
+An option that is available to any version of Oracle Forms (6i, 10g, 11g, or 12c) is a full porting to Oracle Application Express (APEX), which enables you to convert your form into a web-based application supported by all modern web browsers.

 This option, which is not viable for third-party applications, can be impractical, due to cost and timeline implications.